revolunet/revolunet.github.io/source/_posts/2013-12-05-unit-testing-angularjs-directive.md

  - A directive needs to be compiled in a given scope to be tested
  - A non-isolated scope can be acceded via element.scope()
- - An isolated scope can be acceded via element.isolatedscope()
+ - An isolated scope can be acceded via element.isolateScope()

 **Why to we have to call `scope.$digest()` when we change a model value in the tests ?**